hpi-epic/gpucsl/docs/How-to-implement-a-new-ci-test.md

     For example: Can be used to check if the given level is below the max level.

-You will use your Kernel in the next step.
+The implemented kernel will be used in the next step.

 ## Implement your own skeleton discovery